EADS developing armed helicopter to boost U.S. business

-WASHINGTON (Reuters) - Europe’s EADS EAD.PA on Thursday said it has invested tens of millions of dollars to develop an armed helicopter for a possible U.S. Army competition and will look to team up with defense contractors to pump up its non-Airbus U.S. sales to $10 billion by 2020.
+WASHINGTON, Oct 18 (Reuters) - Europe’s EADS on Thursday said it has invested tens of millions of dollars to develop an armed helicopter for a possible U.S. Army competition and will look to team up with defense contractors to pump up its non-Airbus U.S. sales to $10 billion by 2020.

 O‘Keefe, who has advocated forcefully for acquisitions in the past, said the review would determine the company’s future M&A plans.